-We explicitly model two other categories of benefits and costs beyond these capitalized effects.
+We explicitly model two other categories of benefits and costs.
 The first include upfront levee construction costs.
-Unfortunately, construction cost information is not maintained in a central, consistent, and publicly-available format for USACE civil works projects.
+Unfortunately, construction cost information is not consistently available for USACE civil works projects.
 We therefore manually scrape information on federal and non-federal partner construction costs for USACE-constructed levees in our sample from a disparate set of primary sources, including federal budget requests, appropriations bills, and USACE annual reporting.
-We are able to construct estimates of construction costs for a total of 37 projects, which include 53 separate levee systems.30
+We are able to construct estimates of construction costs for a total of 37 projects, which include 53 separate levee systems.